Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 S﻿tarting with a short hop to a nearby European city can ease you into travelling with your child, and from there you can build up the distances.

-We have been to France, Germany, the Netherlands and Belgium, and last year we took the [Caledonian Sleeper](https://www.sleeper.scot) to the Highlands in Scotland.
-The sleeper train was a real hit with our son – he loved the fact he was in a bed on a train, and it had cool hidden compartments such as foldable bedside tables and a hidden sink.
-He also loved the interconnecting doors between our two rooms.
-The most exciting thing was going to sleep in busy, built up London and waking up surrounded by mountains and mist in Scotland.
+## 7﻿.
+Try sleeper trains

-This year we might take the new sleeper train from [Brussels to Vienna](https://www.nightjet.com/en), or the Eurostar to the south of France, or the fast train from Paris to Barcelona.
-All of these journeys are possible in a day, but we might stop over on the way, of course.
+We have been to France, Germany, the Netherlands and Belgium, and last year we took the [Caledonian Sleeper](https://www.sleeper.scot)Sleeper trains are always a real hit with children.
+It's exciting to be in bed on a train, and the clever compartments, foldable beside tables and hidden sinks are a novelty.
+The most exciting thing is going to sleep in a busy city and waking up surrounded by Scottish mountains or cruising along the Cornish Riviera.
+This is true for adults as well as children!

 ### **Tips for planning your journey**